mayank18049/mayak18049.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---
 Hi
 I am Mayank Rawat, Undergrad@IIITD pursuing Computer Science and Engineering since 2018.
-I am working with Dr Rinku Shah on Scalable and Reconfigurable in-network cryptography using microservice concepts.
+I am working with [Dr. Rinku Shah](https://faculty.iiitd.ac.in/~rinku/) on Scalable and Reconfigurable in-network cryptography using microservice concepts.
 I am currently working on integrating FPGA-based design with Programmable DataPlanes like SmartNICs.
-I have also worked for 6 months in Ericsson Research as an Intern with Dr Najangud Narendra for Microservice Migration and Traffic Shifting in the 5G ecosystem.
+I have also worked for 6 months in Ericsson Research as an Intern with [Dr. Najangud C. Narendra](https://www.linkedin.com/in/nanjangud-c-narendra-5398a92/?originalSubdomain=in) for Microservice Migration and Traffic Shifting in the 5G ecosystem.

 I am interested in broad topics of Programmable Data Planes, Reconfigurable Hardware-Software Codesign, Computer Networks and Operating Systems.
 Hardware is the new software :)

-In my free time, I enjoy running from running; besides that, I love cycling, rock climbing and building and tinkering with computers.
+In my free time, I enjoy running from running; besides that, I love cycling, rock climbing.
+I also like building and tinkering with computers.